Grid classes and partial well order: Partially Well Ordered Grid Classes

 A \emph{lenient $\M$-inflation of $\sigma$ by $\tau_1,\ldots,\tau_k$} is defined in exactly the same way, except that we do not stipulate that each $\tau_i^{uv}$ be non-empty.

 \begin{proof}[Proof of Theorem~\ref{thm-grid-pwo}] By Proposition~\ref{prop-component}, we may assume that $G_\M$ consists of exactly one component.
-Thus $\M$ is an $m\times n$ gridding matrix such that $G_\M$ is a tree and every non-empty cell of $\M$ is labelled by a monotone class, except for the $uv$th cell which is labelled by some infinite class $\D$ containing only finitely many simple permutations.
+Thus $\M$ is an $m\times n$ gridding matrix such that $G_\M$ is a tree and every non-empty cell of $\M$ is labelled by a monotone class, except for the $uv$th cell which is labelled by some class $\D$ containing only finitely many simple permutations.
 We will also assume that $\D$ is substitution closed, as otherwise we may replace it with $\langle\D\rangle$ and prove the result for this larger class.

 For each $\sigma\in\si(\D)$ of length $k$, we view an $\M$-inflation of $\sigma$ as a $k$-ary operation.
 We claim that $\grid(\M)$ is generated by this finite list of $\M$-inflations and all the $\M$-griddings of the singleton permutation $1$.
 It will then follow by Higman's Theorem~\ref{thm-higman} that $\grid(\M)$ is partially well-ordered.
+We will prove the result for $\M$-gridded permutations, and then the result for ungridded permutations in $\grid(\M)$ will follow by applying the homomorphism that removes the gridlines.